jeryadrian/routing/README.md

   - `input/road.gpkg`: The road network.
 - **Output:** Generates routing results (paths and distances) for each origin to its chosen destination (direct CCH or via a pre-defined TSS).

+## Detailed Calculation Differences

+While both `greedy.py` and `routing.py` perform routing calculations, their core logic and objectives differ significantly, especially in how they handle Temporary Storage Sites (TSS) and determine optimal routes.

+### 1. Primary Objective

+- **`greedy.py` (Optimization):** Its main goal is to *find and select* the optimal TSS locations from a set of candidates.
+It's an optimization script that determines *where* TSS should be placed to minimize overall transport effort and maximize tonnage routed through them.
+- **`routing.py` (Calculation):** Its main goal is to *calculate routes* and associated tonne-kilometers using *pre-defined* TSS locations.
+It assumes TSS locations are already given and focuses on finding the best path through them or directly to CCHs.

+### 2. TSS Handling

+- **`greedy.py`:** Implements a **greedy heuristic** to iteratively choose a specified number of TSS from a grid of potential sites.
+The selection is based on which candidate site provides the most benefit (e.g., highest tonnage routed through TSS, lowest overall tonne-km).
+- **`routing.py`:** Does **not perform any TSS optimization or selection**.
+It simply uses the TSS locations provided in its input file (`input/tss.gpkg`).

+### 3. Route Decision Logic for an Origin

+- **`greedy.py`:** For each origin, it evaluates both a direct route to the closest CCH and a two-leg route via any *active* TSS (origin → active TSS → closest CCH from that TSS).
+It then selects the route that results in the **absolute minimum total distance** for that origin.
+- **`routing.py`:** For each origin, it first identifies the *closest direct CCH* and the *closest pre-defined TSS*.
+The decision is then made based on which of these two facilities is *closer in the first leg*:
+  - If the closest direct CCH is closer than or equally close to the closest TSS, it routes directly to that CCH.
+  - If the closest TSS is strictly closer than any direct CCH, it routes via that closest TSS to its own closest CCH.
+    This "first-leg proximity" rule can lead to different route choices compared to `greedy.py`'s "overall minimum total distance" rule.

+### 4. Precomputation of Distances

+- **`greedy.py`:** Precomputes and stores all relevant shortest path distances (origin to candidate TSS, origin to CCH, candidate TSS to CCH) in dictionaries before the main optimization loop.
+This speeds up the iterative evaluation of candidate TSS.
+- **`routing.py`:** Calculates shortest path distances on-the-fly for each origin and for each TSS-to-CCH segment within its main routing loop.
+It does not rely on extensive precomputed global distance matrices.

 ## Requirements

 - Python 3.8+